2020 Macau Grand Prix: Practice

 There were two 35-minute practice sessions preceding the race on 20 November: one in mid-morning, and the second later that afternoon.
 The first practice session took place in clear weather.
-Sicheng Li lapped fastest (with three minutes remaining), with a time of 2 minutes, 34.106 seconds before improving to two minutes, 33.209 seconds on his final lap; he was 1.281 seconds ahead of Chang in second position.
+Li Sicheng lapped fastest (with three minutes remaining), with a time of 2 minutes, 34.106 seconds before improving to two minutes, 33.209 seconds on his final lap; he was 1.281 seconds ahead of Chang in second position.
 Positions three through five were held by He, Chao Yin Wei and Ling Kang.
 No major incidents occurred during the session.
 Conditions continued to be clear for the second practice session.
 Leong set the fastest lap time early in the session at 2 minutes, 33.466 seconds before improving to two minutes, 30.893 seconds midway through.
 He later improved to two minutes, 30.168 seconds, with ten minutes remaining, to conclude the session fastest.
 Chang was second-fastest, ahead of Li, Ling and He.
 Soon after Leong lapped fastest, Zhu collided with the barrier at the right-hand Faraway Hill corner in the track's mountain section, prompting officials to end the session with eight minutes to go.